Create a dApp To Pay Recording Artists Based on Their Spotify Streams

 Conclusion

-This example showcases how Chainlink Functions can be used to get data from absolutely any API and bring it on-chain, or push data in the opposite direction.
+This example showcases how Chainlink Functions can be used to get data from absolutely any API and bring it on-chain or push data in the opposite direction.
 You can connect your smart contract to the outside world using Chainlink Functions.
-You can also do powerful end-to-end simulations right from your machine without spending on test ETH or gas.
-You can interact with third-party services such as Spotify APIs, Twilio’s email services, and more to enhance your dApp, which unlocks new features and functionality that native Web3 applications cannot access on their own.
+You can interact with third-party services, such as Spotify APIs, Twilio’s email services, etc., to enhance your dApp, which unlocks new features and functionality that native Web3 applications cannot access on their own.
+You can also use the Functions Toolkit NPM package to do powerful end-to-end simulations right from your machine and without spending on test ETH or gas.

 Authors: